BZoennchen/supercollider-book/chapters/composing/music-theory/1-midinotes.md

 )
 ```

-In the last line I construct the keys of the [C major scale](sec-diatonic-scale) using succesive intervals of *perfect fifths*, see section [Intervals](sec-intervals).
+In the last line I construct the keys of the [C major scale](sec-diatonic-scale) using successive intervals of *perfect fifths*, see section [Intervals](sec-intervals).